chriscauley/intro-to-html/css/README.md

 Intro to CSS
 ========

+### How to use this file

+Save the source code of this repositiory (by clicking the zip button near the top of the page) and extract it to your desktop.
+Open the index.html file in a chrome browser (by right clicking it and selecting open with... chrome) and then open the style.css file in a text editor (eg notepad++).
+Then open http://www.cssheaven.org/preview/cleanred/  in another chrome window, which is the site I stole the html file from (please don't sue!).
+The goal of this class is to make the dummy file look similar to the example.

+<br><br>

+### The basics

 CSS is performed by a series of rules.
 Each rule consists of selectors and styles, where the styles are contained in braces like `selectors { styles }`.
 Each style is a key pair and each rule can have as many styles as needed.
 Styles are separated with semicolons, and keys are matched to values using colons.

 ```css